 Here in Split, there is a popular gay beach that’s sure to entertain, but Dubrovnik beaches don’t really have a specifically gay area.

 Staying directly in the Old City is a great opportunity if you have the budget to do so.
 The alleyways and historic streets are enchanting.
-There are so many adorable Airbnb options within the Old City walls.
-This specific neighborhood is called Grad.
+There are so many adorable VRBO rentals within the Old City walls.

-For cheaper accommodations in Split, there are tons of Airbnb options just outside Old City.
+For cheaper accommodations in Split, there are tons of VRBO options just outside Old City.
 The area is perfectly walkable and safe.
-For a part of my trip, I stayed about a 10-minute walk north of the waterfront in pretty cheap Airbnb.
+For a part of my trip, I stayed about a 10-minute walk north of the waterfront in pretty cheap rental.

-You can tell which exact areas are the true “Old City” by checking Google Maps for the regions that are shaded beige.
-Google Maps doesn’t even show most of the restaurants, bars and hotels connected to a street in this area!
+Lastly, keep in mind that you will be able to tell which exact areas are the true “Old City” by checking Google Maps for the regions that are shaded beige.
+In fact, Google Maps doesn’t even show most of the restaurants, bars and hotels connected to a street in this area!
 It just goes to show how maze-like the Split Old City feels.

 If you’re also checking flights to Croatia while browsing accommodations, I suggest comparing airlines with Skyscanner.
 They have an awesome interface and make it super easy to optimize your route.
 Plus, they offer flexible ticket options in light of the pandemic.